SamuelVieira-EE/SamuelVieira-EE.github.io/README.md

-# Electrical Engineering Student / hardware enjoyer
+# Electrical Engineering Student / Worker

 Engineer student who loves to code and learn is always hard at work, which I think is the key to success.